Depau/blog.depau.eu/_posts/2020-03-05-installing-arch-wsl-manually.md

 Of course, I'm not going to want to use Ubuntu, I want **the** distribution, Arch Linux.

-The only way to install it seems following [this guide](https://github.com/yuk7/ArchWSL), but even though giving a quick look at the code, everything seems rather okay, there's a *magic* prebuilt rootfs (and no generation scripts) and I don't really want inspect its contents thoroughly to see if there's anything malicious.
+The only way to install it seems following [this guide](https://github.com/yuk7/ArchWSL), but even though giving a quick look at the code everything seems rather okay, there's a *magic* prebuilt rootfs (and no generation scripts) and I don't really want to inspect its contents thoroughly to see if there's anything malicious.

 So, I tried to find a way to install it manually from a rootfs downloaded from